RetributionByRevenue/json_easy2use/README.md

-# json_easy2use
 Use Rust's JSON more easily like python's dict and javascript JSON. includes set, append, get, delete, and more
-#How this works?
+# How this works?
-I made a series ofcustom macro's for rust Serde JSON crate.
-This will make it easier to work with JSON if you are farmiliar with Python or JavaScript.
+I made a series of custom macro's for Rust's Serde JSON crate.
+This will make it easier to work with JSON if you are familiar with Python or JavaScript.

 Let's take a look how this works.